ec-jrc/jeolib-jiplib/doc/jiplib.rst

 METHOD getRefPix()
-Calculate the reference pixel as the centre of gravity pixel (weighted average of all values not taking into account no data values) for a specific band (start counting from 0).
+Calculate the reference pixel as the center of gravity pixel (weighted average of all values not taking into account no data values) for a specific band (start counting from 0).

 Returns:
    The reference pixel as the centre of gravity pixel (weighted average of all values not taking into account no data values) for a specific band (start counting from 0).